Best daily deals

 Set up your carrier’s Wi-Fi Android calling feature

-Wi-Fi calling first started to gain ground in 2014 when AT&T included the feature on the iPhone 6.
+Wi-Fi calling started gaining ground in 2014 when AT&T included the feature on the iPhone 6.
 Since then, the United States’ Big Three carriers have gone all-in on internet calls.
-You can now find the feature baked into most phones, and even Google Fi offers Wi-Fi calling with a mix of T-Mobile’s and UScellular’s networks.
+You can now find the feature baked into most phones, and even Google Fi Wireless offers Wi-Fi calling with a mix of T-Mobile and US Cellular networks.

-Luckily for all of us, activating Wi-Fi calling is usually as easy as heading into your dialer app.
-It’s so easy that Google has even written its own short guide.
-Once you enter your dialer app, follow these steps:
+Luckily for all of us, activating Wi-Fi calling is usually as easy as heading into your Settings app.

 Download an app to use VoIP Android calling